CLAM-community/CLAM-community.github.io/docs/code-of-conduct.md

 # CLAM Community Code of Conduct

-The CLAM Community is dedicated to creating a welcoming, supportive and diverse community around Langrangian modelling and analysis science and software.
+The CLAM Community is dedicated to creating a welcoming, supportive and diverse community around computational Langrangian analysis and modelling science and software.

 We are building the CLAM Community in a way that promotes fairness and justice for all, with a particular focus on supporting those from